S4mpl3r/youtube2blog/README.md

 ![screenshot](https://github.com/S4mpl3r/youtube2blog/blob/main/assets/screenshot.jpg)

 youtube2blog offers a seamless solution for transforming any YouTube video, or audio file, into a comprehensive blog post.
-This tool leverages the power of [Groq](https://groq.com), Mixtral 8x7b, and [Deepgram](https://deepgram.com) to provide a streamlined content creation process.
+This tool leverages the power of [Groq](https://groq.com) and [Deepgram](https://deepgram.com) to provide a streamlined content creation process.

 ## Features
 - **Video-to-Blog conversion:** Easily convert any YouTube video into a blog post with just the video's URL.